SCANeR Catalog 2021

 Transparent use of the network is part of SCANeR’s DNA.
 In fact, on a simulator, it is essential to be able to distribute the processor load on several computers connected in networks.
 Users are used to distribute the software components of their simulation application to several computers connected in a network.
 It will be the same with Packs and at this level there will be no change.

 As you will see in this catalog, each Pack brings together the additions that allows you to specialize in the use of SCANeR to a type of business or a particular use.
 They are said to be orthogonal since there is no overlap of functionalities between them.
 Even if that doesn’t make sense, theoretically they could all be used together.
 That said, none of them can be used on their own.
-Which is logical since they come to improve or specialize the SCANeR software, now found in a particular Pack, the Foundation Pack.
+Which is logical since they come to improve or specialize the SCANeR software, now found in a particular Pack, the Pack Foundation.